symfony/symfony-docs/cookbook/deployment/heroku.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you don’t explicitly configure the environment (``dev``, ``prod`` etc) to use, Symfony will, by default, use the ``dev`` environment in console commands and at runtime.
 That would break our build, because in dev environments, Symfony uses the ``SensioGeneratorBundle`` to perform certain tasks, but that bundle is not installed upon a push - `Composer does not install dev packages when pushing to Heroku`_.
 For Symfony to know it needs to use the ``prod`` environment at all times, it reads from the ``SYMFONY_ENV`` environment variable.
-You can simply `set environment variables using the ``heroku config`` feature`_, so run this one command as the last step before deploying your app for the first time:
+You can simply `set environment variables`_ using the ``heroku config`` feature, so run this one command as the last step before deploying your app for the first time:

 .. code-block:: bash